hitomipupil/shift-management-app/docs/README.md

 Employees can:

-- View the weekly shift schedule
-- See their own shifts separately
+- Switch between My Shifts, Weekly Schedule, and Available to Cover views
 - Mark one of their assigned shifts as coverage needed
+- Quickly find shifts that are available to request coverage for
 - Request to cover a shift marked as coverage needed
 - View the status of their own requests